Sentier Du Dolmen Les CarsSentier Du Dolmen Les Cars

 Marval-Milhaguet

-13.1 km – 3h15 approx. – Medium difficulty 🌳 For this walk, head for Marval to discover the typical Périgord landscapes of trees and water.
-Let yourself be guided by the rhythm of the villages and forests as you wander through the heart of open nature.
-Discover the Puy Chevalier forest, meadows and numerous ponds, an interesting viewpoint over Cussac (476 m) and pass through some typical villages to take in the small rural buildings, mills, sunken lanes and the 12th-century Romanesque church of Milhaguet.
-A variant of this route is the “chemin des étangs”: 2h30 for 10.1 km.
+🌳For this walk, head to Marval to explore the landscapes of Périgord-Limousin, a land of trees and water.
+Let yourself be guided through villages and forests as you wander through open nature.
+Along the way, discover the Puy Chevalier forest, meadows, and numerous lakes, enjoy a scenic viewpoint over Cussac (476 m), and pass through charming villages to take in the small rural heritage, mills, sunken lanes, and the 12th-century Romanesque church of Milhaguet.

 The Moulin de l'âge circuit